Import the PCSE Environment class

 Basic

-Here we show a basic example of how to use the PCSE Environment
+Here we show a basic example of how to use the PCSE Environment.
+This example requires pcse at commit 4ef02c7.

 # Import the PCSE Environment class